Teplines/UltimateZombieDefenseMOD/README.md

 # UltimateZombieDefenseMOD
 Ultimate Zombie Defense 16-person room MOD
 # How to use?
-Download the compressed file Ultimate_Zombie_Defense[16-person room MOD]V2.1_202501105.zip and extract it to the root directory of the game.
+Download the zip file and extract it to the game's root directory.